Account 101

 • Ensure you used pins entry after your 5th contactless payment

-• Don’t give your debit card to anyone else to use
+• Don’t give your debit card to anyone else to use or your online banking login details

 • Understand the limits to your account and don’t use it outside of those limits